-Looking to enhance or implement ambulatory care practice at your pharmacy?
+Looking to enhance or implement ambulatory care practice at your practice site?
 Need assistance building the business case to expand pharmacist-led patient care services?
-PSW’s Ambulatory Care Advancement Coaching (ACAC) Conference will provide you customized support and coaching!
+PSW’s Ambulatory Care Advancement Coaching (ACAC) Workshop will provide you customized support and coaching!

 This program speeds patient care service project implementation and instills the leadership skillset necessary to propel practice advancement into the future.
-Focus on individualized coaching, peer-to-peer diffusion and collaborative sharing, and didactic training will be leveraged.
+The workshop focuses on individualized coaching, peer-to-peer diffusion, and collaborative sharing, and didactic training will be leveraged.

-Registration includes personalized coaching, didactic trainings (home study and in-person trainings), 12 hours of pharmacist ACPE credits, and lunch on July 29, 2019.
+Registration includes personalized coaching, 12 hours of pharmacist ACPE credits, and lunch on Friday, July 26, 2019.

 Please read the following information about this continuing pharmacy education (CPE) activity before accessing the presentation using link located at the bottom of this page.

 Activity Fee: $600 for PSW individual members, $750 for non-individual members.
 Due to the limited number of spaces available in this coaching experience, this programming is non-refundable.